 There are a total of 30 primary schools in Monmouthshire, spread throughout the County.
-There are 7 in and surrounding Abergavenny, 8 in Severnside, serving Caldicot, Magor, Undy, Portskewett and beyond, 4 in Chepstow and 3 in Monmouth.
+There are 8 in and surrounding Abergavenny of which one is a Welsh medium school, 8 in Severnside of which one is a Welsh medium school, serving Caldicot, Magor, Undy, Portskewett and beyond, 4 in Chepstow and 3 in Monmouth.
+The remaining 7 primary schools are located in settlements such as Raglan, Usk,

-The remaining 8 primary schools are located in settlements such as Raglan, Usk, Trellech, Llandogo and Cross Ash.
+Trellech, Llandogo Penperlleni, Shirenewton and Cross Ash.
 There are 4 secondary schools in the county, in Chepstow, Caldicot, Abergavenny and Monmouth.